 Our Top 9 Female Fashion Designers

-Donatella Versace, the boldest woman in fashion, is famed for her predilection towards maximalism – plastering bold prints, colours and logos on everything from silk blouses to sneakers.
+Donatella Versace, the boldest woman in fashion, is famed for her predilection towards maximalism – plastering bold prints, colors and logos on everything from silk blouses to sneakers.
 Her designs are a tangible reflection of her extravagant spirit; each garm is manifestly opulent and rich in quality.
 Although Donatella has helmed the Italian brand since her brother, Gianni, passed away in 1997, the injection of energy with each collection implies she’s still got a lot more to give.

 The latest season of Versace is one of its most impressive to date.
-The SS21 show debuted a plethora of fresh patterns, silhouettes and accessories – including the versatile La Medusa bags, a new line focusing on the individuality of modern women via its range of colour options and interchangeable straps.
+The SS21 show debuted a plethora of fresh patterns, silhouettes and accessories – including the versatile La Medusa bags, a new line focusing on the individuality of modern women via its range of color options and interchangeable straps.

 Refined minimalism isn’t the easiest aesthetic to embrace as it’s all about making the simple stuff interesting.
 In our opinion, no one does this more successfully than Jil Sander.
 The German designer has been creating season-transcending apparel over at her namesake label since 1968, providing her cult following with savvy wardrobe staples that eschew trends.